Oracle support v2

-The Python module cx_Oracle is required to be installed and available on your system so that LiveCompare is able to connect to an Oracle Database.
+You need the Python module cx_Oracle installed and available on your system so that LiveCompare can connect to an Oracle database.

-Currently cx_Oracle is not installable from Linux distribution repositories, so please follow the instructions in cx_Oracle website to install it on your system.
+Currently, cx_Oracle isn't installable from Linux distribution repositories, so follow the instructions on the cx_Oracle website to install it on your system.

-If LiveCompare finds any difference, it will generate a DML script only to be applied on the PostgreSQL connections.
-A DML script to be applied in the Oracle connection is not generated.
+If LiveCompare finds any difference, it generates a DML script to apply only on the PostgreSQL connections.
+No DML script to apply on the Oracle connection is generated.

-However, by default LiveCompare does not handle BLOB/CLOB fields if they are in the primary key, or if the table has no primary key.
-If that's the case, then the table will be ignored, and in LiveCompare logs you will see a message like this:
+However, by default, LiveCompare doesn't handle BLOB/CLOB fields if they're in the primary key or if the table has no primary key.
+If that's the case, then the table is ignored, and LiveCompare logs has a message like this:

 General Settings section:

-On Oracle, generally we have the following initialization parameters set:
+On Oracle, generally the following initialization parameters are set:

 This means that, regardless of the